segmentio/segment-docs/src/connections/destinations/catalog/mailchimp/index.md

 ### Recording userId

 To record a Segment `userId` in Mailchimp, you must pass the userID as a trait on your `identify()` calls.
+One thing to take note is not to pass 'userId' as 'id' in trait as trait.id is a reserved trait.
+You can pass 'userId' in a trait name with a corresponding merge field in MailChimp.
 Segment doesn't automatically map the userID to any Mailchimp properties.

 ### Overriding List ID (Also now referred to as Audience ID)